tonytsheng/DBHUB/PERFTUNE/AURORA_READER_AUTOSCALE/readme.md

 ##
 - create an aurora cluster
-  - single writer, two readers
+  - single writer, four readers
 - script that can generate a few database connections
+  - pg bench
   - point at reader endpoint
+  - transaction file is a select only
 - watch cloud metrics

 ##